TopQuadrant/shacl/README.md

 # TopBraid SHACL API

-An open source implementation of the evolving W3C Shapes Constraint Language (SHACL) based on the Jena API
+An open source implementation of the evolving W3C Shapes Constraint Language (SHACL) based on the Jena API.

 Contact: Holger Knublauch (holger@topquadrant.com)

-This can serve as a reference implementation developed in parallel to the SHACL spec.
 Can be used to perform SHACL constraint checking in any Jena-based Java application.
+This API also serves as a reference implementation developed in parallel to the SHACL spec.

 The same code is used in the TopBraid products - which is also why we use this particular Jena version.
 For interoperability with TopBraid, and during the transition period from SPIN to SHACL, this library